paypal/paypal-ios/docs/PayPal/integration.md

 #### Swift Package Manager

-In Xcode, add the [package dependency](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) and enter https://github.com/paypal/iOS-SDK as the repository URL.
-Tick the checkboxes for the specific PayPal libraries you wish to include.
+In Xcode, follow the guide to [add package dependencies to your app](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) and enter https://github.com/paypal/iOS-SDK as the repository URL.
+Select the checkboxes for each specific PayPal library you wish to include in your project.

-In your app's source code files, use the following import syntax to include PayPal's libraries:
+In your app's source files, use the following import syntax to include PayPal's libraries:

 ```swift
 import PayPal